Seth22/Student-Loan-Debt/README.md

-# Student-Loan-Debt
-A simple Java Program to Calculate student loan debt
+# Student-Loan-Debt - A simple Java Program to Calculate student loan debt

+##Inputs
 1.Input the student debt

 2.Input the interest rate

 3.Input the years it will take to pay off the loan

+##Outputs

 1.Output monthly payments